sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 === Solaris ===
  * Solaris 10 on SPARC processors in 32-bit mode.
 You need to use the '''Solaris linker''' in /usr/ccs/bin/ld (this is normally the default), the GNU linker is not supported.
 Tested on [[http://build.sagemath.org/sage/buildslaves/mark-1|mark]]

+=== FreeBSD ===
+ * Sage now works on FreeBSD 8.3 and 9, with only a few doctest errors.
+One needs to use the system atlas, and a few other scripts, as well as many patches.
+See [[http://www.freebsd.org/cgi/cvsweb.cgi/ports/math/sage/|here for a FreeBSD port]] of Sage, which should include most of this information.
+Older information about the status of the FreeBSD port is archived at [[freebsd|Sage port to FreeBSD]].

 == Probably will not work ==
 None of these systems have a complete fully reliable port.
 In some cases completed ports are highly likely.
 In other cases, the porting effort is not very significant, and there may be insufficient effort to actually complete a port.